lelanthran/csl/README.md

 ## Missing capabilities... coming soon<sup>(tm)</sup>
 This project is now only a few weeks old, and as such is missing a bunch of critical functionality.
-I'd advise going with an alternative.
+I'd advise (again) going with an alternative.

 Nevertheless, if you do find yourself messing with this here's what you are not going to find (yet):